rackerlabs/rackspace-how-to/content/cloud-images/cloud-images-faq.md

 for Windows licenses.
 Given the limitations related to this software platform, image import is not available for Windows images.
 You may import other operating systems as long as you do not violate any licensing restrictions.
-For more information, contact the vendor of the operating system you want to import.
+For more information, contact the vendor of the operating system that you want to import.

 #### Are there any limitations on the software that I can import on an image?